 Once you understand how LTL shipping works, it becomes clear why linear feet are an important measurement for carriers.
 They need to determine how to charge customers, and if they have a standardized measurement like linear feet to base their estimate they are able to provide accurate quotes.

-- When you ship FTL, it’s more likely that your shipment will arrive on time.
+- When you ship TL, it’s more likely that your shipment will arrive on time.
 This is because the carrier has to deal with fewer deliveries and thus a lower chance of running into a delay.

-- Shipping FTL ensures that your goods will be handled less.
+- Shipping TL ensures that your goods will be handled less.
 Because it will be the only freight on a given truck, it won’t have to be moved around until it reaches the final destination.